About The Blog

 Living in a Box

 Living fulltime in an RV is not for everyone, but we have discovered new meaning and have added more energy to our lives since embarking on this lifestyle.
-And while many RVers travel with animals that are pets, we travel with four snakes that serve as education tools that have opened opportunities for us at national wildlife refuges and state parks.
+And while many RVers travel with animals that are pets, we travel with three snakes that serve as education tools that have opened opportunities for us at national wildlife refuges and state parks.
 Few people, whether rangers, visitors, or fellow volunteers, have neutral feelings about these reptiles.
 Reactions range from fervor to horror.
 Using these snakes as our tools, we promote respect for all wildlife.

 In return for our parking space and amenities from parks and refuges, we visit schools, RV parks, and campfires with a reptile program that encourages understanding and respect for a feared and misunderstood animal.
 We’ve spoken with RV groups, who, like us, live or travel in regions inhabited by snakes.
 We’ve engaged students struggling to cope with an outdoors experience.
 And we’ve encountered dedicated teachers with little to work with but their creativity.